 How prepared are you?

-- Secure bookcases, water heaters, oxygen tanks, etc., to wall studs.
+– Secure bookcases, water heaters, oxygen tanks, ect., to wall studs.

-- Install latches on cabinets and drawers to keep contents from spilling.
+– Install latches on cabinets and drawers to keep items from spilling.

-- Have a battery-powered radio.
-A TV with a battery option (with captioning features, if needed) is also useful.
+– Have a battery powered radio.
 Be sure to have extra batteries.

-- Arrange for someone to keep you informed if you have trouble hearing.
+– Plan for someone to keep you informed if you have trouble hearing.

-Store enough to last at least 3 days.
+Store enough water to last 3 days.
 Start with these basics:

 – Water (1 gallon per person, per day)